spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/active-filter-price-range/README.md

 # active-filter-price-range (molecule)

-Displays a selected filter, which shows price range.
+Displays a selected filter, which shows a price range.

 ## Code sample